Bomou-AI/AI-Avatar/README.md

 &text={ video script, plain text or with some tags}
 &pos={the avatar position/scale on the background image or video}
 &bgurl={ image or video url}
-&notify={callback this url at the end of video synthesis, video is ready for download}
+&callback={callback this url at the end of video synthesis, video is ready for download}

 </pre>